ethanabrooks/dissertation/bellman-update-networks.typ

 defer the explanation of how to acquire these to @sec:train-bellman-network.

 As @fig:architecture illustrates, the inputs to the network are a sequence of transitions from the dataset.
-In principle, these transitions need not need be chronological except in a partially observed setting.
+In principle, these transitions need not be chronological, except in a partially observed setting.
 Each transition gets encoded and summarized into a single fixed-size vector.
-We compared several methods for doing this, including small positional transformers, and found that Gated Recurrent Unit #cite(<cho2014learning>) demonstrated the strongest performance.
+We compared several methods for doing this, including small positional transformers, and found that Gated Recurrent Unit (GRU) #cite(<cho2014learning>) demonstrated the strongest performance.
 Each of these transition vectors gets passed through a transformer network (one vector per transformer index) and the final outputs are projected to scalars.